 The program was initiated in 1994 and continues the work begun by Concern America in the refugee camps in Mexico where Guatemalans sought refuge as they fled from serious repression in their country in the early 1980s during Guatemala’s civil war.

-There are currently 380 HPPs, Midwives, and Environmental Health Promoters, including those receiving specialized training in women’s health and dental health, working with the program and providing health care, health education, and sanitation measures to a population of approximately 180,000 people.
+There are currently 400 health promoter practitioners, midwives, and environmental health promoters, including those receiving specialized training in women’s health and dental health and providing health care, health education, and sanitation measures to a population of approximately 180,000 people.

-Each year, the community-based health care workers trained by Concern America provide (on average) 150,000 high-quality, low-cost health consults, including those in the program’s HPP-run teaching clinic.
-The community health workers trained and accompanied through the program, as well as the population served by their work, are mostly (“of the land”) and include representatives of several Mayan ethnic groups including Q’eqchi’.
+Each year, the community-based health care workers trained by Concern America provide (on average) 150,000 high-quality, low-cost health consults, including those in the program’s practitioner-run teaching clinic.
+The community health workers trained and accompanied through the program, as well as the population served by their work, are mostly campesinos (of the land) and include representatives of several Mayan ethnic groups including Q’eqchi’.

-In addition, Concern America accompanies to the Spoonmakers of Petén, an income-generation cooperative that produces fair trade, hand-carved, wooden kitchen utensils, enabling families to earn a steady, supplemental income.
+Concern America accompanies the Spoonmakers of Petén, an income-generation cooperative that produces fair trade, hand-carved, wooden kitchen utensils, enabling families to earn a steady, supplemental income.

 “We have been able to meet all of our basic needs in these past few months because of this work with the spoons.
 Each month, we are happy because we still have this reliable source of income from the cooperative, as we complete and turn in parts of the most recent order.”

 Concern America never sells or shares, in any way, the personal/private information of its donors with any other not-for-profit or for-profit entity or individual, nor will it send donor mailings on behalf of other organizations.
 Concern America respects and honors the privacy of each and every donor.
 This policy applies to both online and offline donations.
 If at any time you wish to modify your donor relationship with Concern America, please contact the office at 714-953-8575.